zanetaylor/zane.im/src/content/blog/astro-refactor.md

   - ssg
   - astro
 ---
+That's right, another ode to the hot new static site generator on the block.
+I'll try to keep this short.

 ## Any excuse to refactor

 The truth is, I love using my own site as a place to play around with new frontend tools and techniques.
 It's a great way for me to learn and break things in a low stakes way without having to go through the trouble of setting up a new project or diving into a refactor of something more complex.
 After spending some time with [Astro](https://astro.build) v1.x, I realized I'd finally found a static site generator I really vibed with.
 With the recent release of v2.0, I decided it was time to go all in.